VSA1GraveDigger/SDLC_16_10Radiants/1_Requriments/Readme.md

 ## WHEN:
 when a person wants to control his house in a smart way.
 It can also be used as a safty measure.
+## WHERE:
+This system can be used all across the world.
+## WHAT:
+This system is a smart automation system which makes life easy and secure.
+## HOW:
+The person can control the whole house smartly  with the help of a smart device.